mbhulin/OrientTutorialSimple/create_a_java_program_to_assign_a_student_to_a_cou.md

 2. Retrieve and print all courses
 2. User input: course number
 3. Select desired course and retrieve all courses which are required for this course following the *required* edges
-1. Retrieve all *attends* edges of the selected student and the connected course vertices
+1. Retrieve all *attends* edges of the required courses and the connected course vertices
 2. Print the grades of each attends edge together with the subject of the corresponding course

 In the section [Unit Tests](unit_tests.md) of this tutorial you created a Java project in Eclipse.
 Open this project.
 To implement the grade report create a new package in Eclipse: **applications**.
 Then create a new JAVA class **GradeReport** in this package.